Nmargolis/Map-letter/README.md

 The guided tour uses Mapbox GL flyTo functionality, as well as custom JavaScript and Jquery components.

 ## Resume
 Scroll through the resume while the map zooms to each resume item as it becomes active.
-The scrolling function uses [Waypoints](http://imakewebthings.com/waypoints/) Waypoints and [scrollTo](https://github.com/flesler/jquery.scrollTo) Jquery plugins.
+The scrolling function uses [Waypoints](http://imakewebthings.com/waypoints/) and [scrollTo](https://github.com/flesler/jquery.scrollTo) Jquery plugins.